kfei/code2html/README.rst

     optional arguments:
-      -h, --help          show this help message and exit --color COLOR       Specify the color scheme use for syntaxhighlighting --include INCLUDES  Specify file matching patterns, then only the matched files will be convert.
+      -h, --help          show this help message and exit --color COLOR       Specify the color scheme use for syntax highlighting --include INCLUDES  Specify file matching patterns, then only the matched files will be convert.
 Wild card characters are supported. e.g. --include="*.c" --include="?.py"